 For those who thrive in the solace of darkness, the thought of transitioning to a “morning lark” lifestyle is both exciting and intimidating.
 For this freelance writer, who is forced to stay up past midnight to complete this article (oh the joys of working sporadic hours in the hospitality industry!), becoming a “morning lark” seems almost near impossible.

 So what are the most effective ways to morph from an owl into a lark?
-Hope is on the horizon, should you challenge yourself to follow these eight simple steps:
+Hope is on the horizon!
+Follow these nine simple steps to train yourself how to get up early in the morning.

-There’s more to becoming a lark than just setting your alarm and getting up at the crack of dawn.
+There’s more to becoming a morning person than just setting your alarm and getting up at the crack of dawn.
 Your actions the day before will also affect your mood and energy levels in the morning.

 If necessary, look to naps for a natural caffeine kick.
 The Mayo Clinic recommends naps should last no more than 30 minutes (any longer could put you into a deeper REM sleep and increase grogginess) and no later than 3 p.m (any later could interfere with your ability to fall asleep at night).
 However, if you’re already having trouble falling asleep, especially if you’re just getting into the habit of going to bed earlier, do your best to instead avoid these daytime naps to prevent potential unwanted nighttime alertness.